new year's resolutions for students

 2. Try Reading For Fun

-But it’s important to remind students that reading is not just an academic activity!
-When suggesting this to your students, some may groan, but encourage them to try it out and give them recommendations based on their interests.
-Remind them that reading content is everywhere and blog posts and newspapers still count.
+Remind them that reading is everywhere, and blog posts or newspapers still count.
 It’s important to stress that they can read about anything they want to.
 For high school students especially, it can be exciting for them to get out of the “teen” or “young adult” shelves of the library and into the “grown-up” fiction and non-fiction sections.

 3. Create a Designated Study Space

 A quiet and clean space to study in is a great way for students to focus on their work without dealing with any distractions.
 It doesn’t have to be an elaborate room with a desk and chair and educational posters all over the wall.
-It can be something as simple as a corner in their bedroom with a beanbag chair.
+It can be something as simple as a corner in your bedroom with a beanbag chair.

 4. Try a New Extracurricular Activity